 Now, we’ll get into the big tips.
 Start on the standard Google Flights page and enter your departure city into the search bar, as well as a vacation destination you’ve been dreaming of.

-It doesn’t even need to be an airport – enter “Hawaii” if you want; Google Flights is smart.
+It doesn’t need to be an airport – enter “Hawaii” if you want; Google Flights is smart.
 In that case, Google will show you a map with possible airports and prices – click one and select “View Flights.”
-If you enter a single city or airport, it will send you straight to the search results page with all the flights you could possibly purchase.
+If you enter a single city or airport, it will send you straight to the search results page with all the flights you could purchase.

 Experiment with One-Way, Round-Trip, and Multi-City